 A colourful, unlabelled mixture of Cacti Dahlias, includes listed catalogue and alternative varieties.
 With their spiky blooms the Cacti and Fimbriated varieties are the most popular of the Dahlias.

 Dahlias are brilliant garden plants.
 They are long flowering, with lush foliage, come in a huge array of colours shapes and sizes, and are easy to care for.
 Dahlias are suitable for growing in garden beds or large pots.

-Dahlia flowers are excellent for cutting, and last well in a vase.
-By cutting the flowers you will also encourage more blooms.
-When you cut the flowers, it is a good idea to do it in the morning as they have a higher moisture content and so will last longer.
+Dahlia flowers are excellent for cutting, and last well in a vase, and by cutting the flowers you will encourage more blooms.
+When you cut the flowers, it is a good idea to do it in the morning as they have higher moisture content and so will last longer.
 Cut the stems so you are taking at least two leaves, this prunes the plant back far enough to encourage more flowers and bushy growth.
-Any spent flowers left on the plant should be removed, as they brown, in a similar method to encourage more blooms.
+Any spent flowers left on the plant should be removed as they brown, in a similar method to encourage more blooms.

 Dahlias were discovered in Mexico in the 1700’s.
 They were named after the Swedish botanist, Anders Dahl.

 Cool to Mediterranean